Going Home (comics): Sudden Moves

 Cerebus and Jaka are together and deeply in love.
-On their way to Cerebus' childhood home of Sand Hills Creek, they stop at taverns along the way.
-Jaka's aristocratic status has afforded them protectionCirinists (including a caricature of Janet Reno) move along to the taverns ahead of the couple to ensure that they have a wonderful time wherever they go.
-They go shopping for Jaka's outfits each morning and move on by afternoon, never spending more than a day at any location.
+Having been reunited at the end of the previous volume, they set out toward Cerebus' childhood home of Sand Hills Creek.
+Jaka's aristocratic status affords them protection along the way—Cirinists (including a caricature of Janet Reno) travel ahead of the couple to each tavern to ensure a warm reception wherever they go.
+Each morning the pair go shopping for Jaka's outfits and move on by afternoon, never spending more than a day at any one location.

-On their travels, the pair come across pubs run by caricatures of personalities in the comics world such as Greg Hyland, Rick Veitch and Alan Moore.

-Jaka insists on shopping and seeing the important sites along the way, and Cerebus gets worried as Sand Hills Creek lies on the other side of the Conniptin mountainsthey could get caught in the first snowfall and get snowed in.
+On their travels, they encounter pubs run by caricatures of real-world comics personalities such as Greg Hyland, Rick Veitch, and Alan Moore.
+Jaka insists on shopping and sightseeing at every stop, while Cerebus grows increasingly anxious—Sand Hills Creek lies on the other side of the Conniptin mountains, and he fears they will be caught by the first snowfall and stranded.